gitops-ci-cd/acme-node/README.md

 Our development model follows trunk-based development for efficient collaboration and continuous integration:

+- Small, Frequent Merges
-- Small, Frequent Merges: Changes should be small and integrated into main regularly to reduce merge conflicts.
+  - Changes should be small and integrated into main regularly to reduce merge conflicts.
+- Short-Lived Branches
-- Short-Lived Branches: Branches are kept short-lived, aiming for frequent merges to maintain a continuously deployable state.
+  - Branches are kept short-lived, aiming for frequent merges to maintain a continuously deployable state.

 ## Setup & Local Development